nylas/nylas-nodejs/README.md

 * `loginHint` - The user's email address, if known.
 * `state` - An arbitrary string that will be returned back as a query param in your `redirectURI`.
 * `scopes` - An array of which scopes you'd like to auth with.
-Possible items are `'email'`, `'calendar'`, and `'contacts'`.
+The Nylas API provides granular authentication scopes that empower users with control over what level of access your application has to their data.
+See supported [Authentication Scopes](https://docs.nylas.com/docs/authentication-scopes) for a full list of scopes and details behind the scopes.
 If omitted, defaults to all scopes.

 ### Step 1: Redirect the user to Nylas